reggaetonpunkstarsnft/reggaetonpunkstarsnft.github.io/highlights.md

 ## Support

 * 14 Feb 2022 - ["Kiss The Chief"](https://opensea.io/kissthechief) a.k.a.
-Jon the Producer & Mau y Ricky purchases their ReggaetonPunksStar #97 - Mau y Ricky
+Jon the Producer & Mau y Ricky purchase their ReggaetonPunksStar #97 - Mau y Ricky

 * 14 Feb 2022 - "Kiss The Chief" a.k.a.
 Jon the Producer & Mau y Ricky join the @RPS Fam